 In order to fulfill its responsibilities under the License Agreement, the Association entered into an agreement (the "Development Agreement") with Interwest Carolina Transportation Group, LLC (the "Developer") whereby the Developer agreed to perform the obligations of the Association under the License Agreement with respect to construction of the Southern Connector and the SC 153 Extension and assumed various additional responsibilities.
 In order to fulfill its responsibilities under the Development Agreement, the Developer in turn entered into contracts with various subcontractors for the performance of certain obligations.
 The Developer agreed to complete the construction of the Southern Connector at a guaranteed price of \$173,802,263, which included acquisition of all rights-of-way, relocation of utilities and railroads, and all design and construction activities, including toll plazas, toll collection equipment, operations systems and other costs.
 The Developer commenced construction on February 27, 1998.
 On February 23, 2001, the Association received notification from the SCDOT of its acceptance of the roadways and bridges, thereby permitting the Association to commence operations of the Southern Connector.
 On February 27, 2001, the Southern Connector was opened to the public.
 At that time, traffic was allowed on the Southern Connector free for a two-week introductory period.
 Toll collection operations began on March 14, 2001.
-Substantial completion was reached on July 22, 2001.
+Substantial completion was reached in 2001.
 On December 22, 2003, the Southern Connector attained Final Completion.

 The Association is required to pay a license fee to the SCDOT in the amount of \$125,000 per month for a period of 25 years, commencing twelve months (first payment was due January 1, 2005) after Final Completion of the Southern Connector and of \$1 per month thereafter for the remainder of the term of the License Agreement.
 Payment of the monthly license fees was to commence on the first day of the calendar month following the first anniversary of the Final Completion date of the Southern Connector.
 Payment of the license fee is ninth in priority according to the flow of funds set forth in Note 1, Item J. So long as any Bonds remain outstanding, any license fees not paid when due will be deferred and will accrue interest at a rate of 5% per annum compounded annually.
-At December 31, 2008 and 2007, the Association has unpaid SCDOT deferred license fees of \$6,000,000 and \$4,500,000, respectively, and related interest of \$640,286 and \$356,821, respectively.
+At December 31, 2009 and 2008, the Association has unpaid SCDOT deferred license fees of \$7,500,000 and \$6,000,000, respectively, and related interest of \$1,012,926 and \$640,286, respectively.

 The SCDOT is responsible for maintaining the Southern Connector (costs of maintenance are to be reimbursed by the Association in eighth priority in the flow of funds set forth in Note 1, item J.) So long as any Bonds remain outstanding, any maintenance costs of SCDOT not paid by the Association when due will be deferred and will accrue interest at a rate of 5% per annum compounded annually.
-At December 31, 2008 and 2007, the Association has unpaid SCDOT deferred maintenance of \$683,867 and \$567,650, respectively, and related interest of \$107,516 and \$72,367, respectively.
+At December 31, 2009 and 2008, the Association has unpaid SCDOT deferred maintenance of \$775,786 and \$683,867, respectively, and related interest of \$149,694 and \$107,516, respectively.
 The SCDOT is responsible for setting the toll rates in accordance with the terms of the License Agreement.
 The SC 153 Extension, the costs of which are not included in the accompanying basic financial statements, is operated, maintained, renewed, and replaced by the SCDOT as part of the South Carolina Highway System.